 I took the public factory tour which is 90 minutes long and is given every weekday at 10 and 11:30.
 It's an excellent tour!
 Our guide was so knowledgeable on the company history and products, I was extremely impressed!

-The francophile in me loves the fact the the stone mills are French buhr millstone hand-quarried in La Ferté-sous-Jouarre, a little town in north-central France that has been supplying stone for centuries, including the Roman empire.
+The francophile in me loves the fact that the stone mills are French Buhr millstone hand-quarried in La Ferté-sous-Jouarre, a little town in north-central France that has been supplying stone for centuries, including the Roman empire.

 (This town also has a beautiful World War I memorial that is equivalent to the tomb of the unknown soldier, memorializing unknown soldiers from this terrible war.)

 Bob and Charlee came to Portland to retire, but in their efforts to eat healthy, particularly focusing on whole grains, they realized the market for these types of products was severely lacking and they decided to create their own.
 There are 189 cities in the state of Oregon and the Moores took to weekend roadtrips looking for old milling equipment to buy to create their original manufacturing site, a red mill.
-Unfortunately that red mill burned down, but Bob rebuilt and today they are in their third facility with 400+ employee owners and a never-ending devotion to healthy eating.
+Unfortunately, that red mill burned down, but Bob rebuilt and today they are in their third facility with 400+ employee-owners and never-ending devotion to healthy eating.

 The range of products they offer today is nothing short of spectacular!
 There are 366 products all of them created with the goal of getting people to eat more whole grains.
 Bob sources his ingredients from select farms ones that have been identified as having preserved heritage seeds and that are non-GMO.
 When Bob says “to your good health” he means it.